Azure-Samples/iot-hub-node-ping/README.md

 And if you are looking for some cool cheap device to get started fast, ckeck out the [Azure IoT Starter Kits][azureiotstarterkits].

 ...
-Or you can test and play around with the samples provided in this repository:
+Or you can test and play around with the samples provided in this repository in the folder devicesample:

   - [Node.js sample](devicesample/node/README.md)
   - [ESP8266 sample](devicesample/ESP8266/README.md)